 - Spacious (thanks to being an SUV-style vehicle)

 - 2 x electric engines for speed and performance

-- There may be limited stock in early 2019
+- There may be limited stock as early orders are fulfilled

 If any electric car can credibly described as a ‘Tesla killer’ it would be this one.
 Top Gear named it the best small premium EV you can buy and you can see why.
 Its stunning looks never fail to impress.

-The i3 has been around for more than four years now, yet still manages to look forward thinking.
+The i3 has been around for more than four years now, yet still manages to look like it’s fallen from another world.
 You’ll get to 0-62mph in 7.3 seconds and reach a top speed just shy of 100mph (93mph to be precise).